 Parameter Sampling and Analysis Distribution System Standards Comments Haloacetic Acids (HAAs) Sampled quarterly.
 Required to collect one (1) sample per quarter.
-City collects 2 samples per quarter.
 0.08 mg/L maximum acceptable concentration (comes into effect January 1, 2020) Based on a four-quarter progressive annual average of test results (average of all test results each quarter) at points that are likely to have an elevated potential for the formation of HAAs Lead Regulatory amendments late in 2009 and the City's historical results from 2008/09 resulted in the City qualifying for exemption from having to collect samples from plumbing.
 Required to collect 4 samples twice annually (between Dec 15 and Apr 15 and between Jun 15 and Oct 15) from 4 locations in the distribution system and analyze the samples for pH and alkalinity for two years, and then in the third year, perform the pH and alkalinity analysis and lead analysis.
-No standard for alkalinity or pH, these parameters are monitored so that, should they change, the potential for lead levels to increase is analyzed Maximum acceptable concentration for lead is 0.010 mg/L Distribution system samples are generally collected from water sampling stations and/or fire hydrants If a lead exceedance occurs in future, the City would be required to resume standard sampling.
+No standard for alkalinity or pH, these parameters are monitored so that, should they change, the potential for lead levels to increase is analyzed Maximum acceptable concentration for lead is 0.010 mg/L Distribution system samples are generally collected from water sampling stations and/or fire hydrants If a lead exceedance occurs in future, the City may be required to resume standard sampling.

-Table 5: Distribution System Water Quality Sampling and Testing Results - January 1 to December 31, 2017
+Table 5: Distribution System Water Quality Sampling and Testing Results - January 1 to December 31, 2019

-Number of samples Results Pa ırameter Requirement Routine Non- Routine Range Unit # of Adverse Comments Mic robiological A nalysis E. coli ND 618 19 ND- >200 cfu/ 100 mL 1 Presence of E.coli indicates presence of fecal matter Total (Coliforms ND 618 19 ND- >200 cfu/ 100 mL 3 Presence of Total Coliforms indicates possible presence of pathogenic bacteria Hetero Count otrophic Plate <500 301 2 ND- >500 colonies/mL N/A Presence of HPC indicates water quality deterioration Op erational Parar neters Free C Chlorine Minimum 0.05 1266 846 0.04 - 1.43 mg/L 1 Level of disinfectant present Turbid ity 5.0 1253 496 0.05 - 4.95 NTU N/A Not a reportable parameter; 5.0 NTU is aesthetic guideline L ead Testing Re sults Alkalin nity 30 - 500 8 82 - 86 mg/L N/A Neither are reportable parameters; guidelines are the recommended operational level.
-Low alkalinity and/or рН 6.5 - 8.5 8 7.14 - 7.62 N/A low pH may accelerate corrosion, which may cause lead from soldering or lead lines to be released into drinking water.
-Lead Plumbing 0.010 mg/L 2 0.00023- 0.00056 - mg/L 0 Corrosion of lead or lead soldered plumbing/distribution systems may cause Leau Distribution 0.0101119/2 8 <mdl -<br="">0.00163</mdl> Ü lead to be released into drinking water T Prganic Parame ters 1 Trihalo omethanes 0.10 24 (Running Annual Avg) 0.029 mg/L 0 By-product of chlorination; forms when chlorine reacts with suspended organics.
-Haload cetic Acids 0.08 (Jan 1, 2020) 8 (Running Annual Avg) <mdl< td="">mg/LN/ABy-product of chlorination; forms when chlorine reacts with suspended organics.</mdl<> mg/L N/A By-product of chlorination; forms when chlorine reacts with suspended organics.
+Parameter Requirement Number of samples Results Routine Non- Routine Range Unit # of Adverse Comments Microbiological Analysis E. coli ND 412 16 ND- >200 cfu/ 100 mL 0 Presence of E.coli indicates presence of fecal matter Total (Coliforms ND 412 16 ND- >200 cfu/ 100 mL 2 Presence of Total Coliforms indicates possible presence of pathogenic bacteria Hetero Count otrophic Plate <500 409 4 ND- >500 colonies/mL N/A Presence of HPC indicates water quality deterioration Ор erational Parar neters Free C Chlorine Minimum 0.05 856 973 0.00 - 1.72 mg/L 1 Level of disinfectant present Turbid ity 5.0 69 158 0.08 - 4.92 NTU N/A Not a reportable parameter; 5.0 NTU is aesthetic guideline L ead Testing Re sults Alkalin nity 30 - 500 8 79 - 92 mg/L N/A Neither are reportable parameters; guidelines are the recommended operational level.
+Low alkalinity and/or рН 6.5 - 8.5 8 7.01 - 7.64 N/A low pH may accelerate corrosion, which may cause lead from soldering or lead lines to be released into drinking water.
+Lead Plumbing 0.010 mg/L 4 0.00004- 0.00251 mg/L ma/l 0 Corrosion of lead or lead soldered plumbing/distribution systems may cause Loud Distribution 0.010 mg/L 0 1119/2 Ü lead to be released into drinking water C Organic Parame eters Trihalo omethanes 0.10 8 (Running Annual Avg) 0.027 mg/L 0 By-product of chlorination; forms when chlorine reacts with suspended organics.
+Haload cetic Acids 0.08 (Jan 1, 2020) 5 (Running Annual Avg) <mdl< td="">mg/LN/ABy-product of chlorination; forms when chlorine reacts with suspended organics.</mdl<> mg/L N/A By-product of chlorination; forms when chlorine reacts with suspended organics.

-^{}Note - operational checks are routine samples.
+Note - operational checks are routine samples.
 Only routine microbiological samples, collected in accordance with Schedule 10, section 10-2 (1) of O.Reg.
 170/03, are analyzed for Heterotrophic Plate Count (HPC) to meet the required 25%.
 Non-routine sampling includes sampling after watermain breaks, complaints, annual hydrant flushing and dead end flushing.